Burnita Shelton Matthews

 Burnita Shelton Matthews (December 28, 1894 – April 25, 1988) was a United States district judge of the United States District Court for the District of Columbia.
 She was the first woman appointed to serve on a United States District Court.

 Early life and education

 Matthews was born Burnita Shelton in Burnell, (an unincorporated community in Claiborne County), Mississippi, on December 28, 1894.
 Her father was a planter and chancery court judge.
-She had a brother, John L. Shelton.
-After attending local schools, she went to the Cincinnati Conservatory of Music, as her father wanted her to be able to support herself by teaching music.
-Her brother was sent to law school.
+After attending local schools, she went to the Cincinnati Conservatory of Music Her brother was sent to law school.

 During World War I, she moved to Washington, D.C., took the civil service exam, and gained a position at the Veterans Administration.
 In 1917 she enrolled in the night school of the National University Law School (today the George Washington University Law School).
 She received a Bachelor of Laws in 1919, a Master of Laws in 1920 and passed the District of Columbia bar exam the same year.
 She married lawyer Percy A. Matthews.